 For example, if you require a home that is close to your office, you can search for houses near your workplace.
 On the other hand, if you want to live in a small town, you can remove city residences from your home search.

 Establish priorities as you search for your dream house – you'll be glad you did.
 If you separate your home must-haves from your wants, you can simplify your home search and move one step closer to finding your ideal residence.

 2. Get Your Finances in Order

-3. Consult with a Real Estate Agent
+3. Hire an Experienced Real Estate Agent

-Take the guesswork out of developing and executing a homebuying plan – use the aforementioned tips, and you can simplify the process of finding and acquiring your dream residence.
+Take the guesswork out of buying a home – use the aforementioned tips, and you can minimize the risk of a nightmare homebuying experience.